ibm-cloud-docs/monitoring/windows.md

     ```
     {: codeblock}

-    For example, for a Windows 2012 R2 image, see the following example for the `scrape_configs` section:
+    For example, for a Windows system with hostname `my-windows-hostname`, see the following example for the `scrape_configs` section:

     ```yaml
     # A scrape configuration containing exactly one endpoint to scrape: